Laws and Regulations.

 - the decision on bids; and

-- the entry into petroleum agreement
+- the entry into a petroleum agreement

-However, it is significant for a prospective entity to understand that, at the expression of interest stage, the Minister may direct that a pre-qualification process be carried out on the prospective companies before the tender process.
+However, it is significant for a prospective entity to understand that, at the expression of interest stage, the Minister may direct that a pre-qualification process be carried out on the potential companies before the tender process.

-- Evaluation of bids and evaluation criteria for petroleum agreements.
+Evaluation of bids and evaluation criteria for petroleum agreements

 - the responsiveness of the applicant to the policy objective of the bid round;